 The Authority may use third parties in the course of its evaluation of Responses.
 The Authority may disclose information contained therein to such third parties for the purposes of the Authority's evaluation of Responses in accordance with the Bidder Pack.
-Tenderers acknowledge that this right shall be in addition to the provisions detailed within the InterGovernment Reporting (above) and Information Regulations (below).
+Tenderers acknowledge that this right shall be in addition to the provisions detailed within the Inter Government Reporting (above) and Freedom of Information and Environmental Information Regulations (below).